-Figure 37.
+Figure 50.
 Boundary points not detected (left), boundary points detected near the occupancy map edge (right).

+In case when the attribute does not represent texture

 Image padding

 The padding process aims at filling the empty space between patches in order to generate a piecewise smooth image suited for video compression.
 The following method is used: